Name: Cash Tasks.

 I also briefly looked at some of the other offers on the site and have to say I wasn’t surprised but disappointed that some of the stuff I saw I consider to be a waste of time and even a potential scam.
 They promote some kind of survey sites for which you may have to sign up to and complete surveys to earn money.

-I’ve had experience with such places before and have to say it was a colossal waste of time.
+I’ve had experience with such places (here is my story of trying to make money online) before and have to say it was a colossal waste of time.
 In fact, I’m just going to say it: I believe “paid” online surveys are a scam.
 Here is a screenshot of a paid survey site being advertised on Cash Tasks:

 3. You need to be a premium member to cash out.